Free Delivery - Interest Free Credit Available with Duologi - 5* Reviews - 12 Month Guarantee

 However, you may want to scrap wood altogether and go down an eco-friendlier route now that more options are becoming available.
 If so, biofuel may be the choice for your camping stove since it emits fewer harmful carbon gases and reduces air pollution.
 Making this simple change could benefit the environment all around you.

-Our glawningGLOW woodburner is suitable for burning wood or biofuel, but we’d recommend avoiding coal; it burns too hot and can decrease the longevity of the stove.
+Our glawningGLOW woodburner is suitable for burning wood or biofuel, but we avoid coal; it burns too hot and can decrease the longevity of the stove.

 Before you light a fire always think safety first.
 We recommend having a small fire extinguisher, fire gloves, a fire blanket, a carbon monoxide detector, fire guard etc nearby for peace of mind.